An Investment in the Bridge Between Iceland and Greece

 Rúrí Sigríðardóttir Kommata, one of the organizers of Head2Head, is herself of Greek and Icelandic descent.
 While living in Athens, she reflected on the connections between her two homelands.

-“Both countries emerged poorly from the financial crisis of 2008, leading to an exciting DIY (do-it-yourself) mentality among their artists.
+“Both countries emerged poorly from the financial crisis of 2008, catalysing a surge in the already present DIY (do-it-yourself) mentality among their artists.
 Today, this ethos shapes the art scenes in both nations, resulting in numerous artist-run spaces and a strong sense of community among artists,” Rúrí explains.

-This realization sparked Rúrí's vision for an artistic Greek-Icelandic initiative.
+This realization sparked Rúrí´s and the team members of H2H idea of an artistic Greek-Icelandic initiative.
 She sensed, and still feels, a magnetic force between the two countries—an inexplicable connection that unites them.
 The festival thus serves as an investment in the bridge between them, as a means to meet in the middle.

-In 2017, the idea evolved further between Rúrí and others while they were working for Kling and Bang.
+In 2017, the idea evolved further between Kling & Bang and A - DASH.
 They decided to pursue the concept and create a cultural project connecting the two nations.
 As interest among Icelanders in Greece grew, more organizers joined the effort, ultimately bringing the project to fruition.
-It can also be mentioned that one of the organizers, Eva Ísleifs, was living in Athens at the time while working as an artist.
+It can also be mentioned that one of the organizers members of A - DASH, Eva Ísleifs, was living in Athens at the time while working as an artist.
 There, she gained firsthand experience of the Greek art scene.

 Thus, multiple and diverse reasons converged to create a cultural connection between the countries.
 The seed of the idea was sown in fertile creative soil, and efforts began to nurture its growth.